Everything You Need to Know About German Reflexive Verbs

 Though the sentence technically translates to “I lie myself down,” we don’t often include the “myself” part when speaking in English.
 We just say that we’re going to lie down and leave it at that.

-The verb “to imagine something,” or sich etwas vorstellen, works in a similar way, though it’s a dative separable prefix reflexive verb:
+The verb “to imagine something,” or sich etwas vorstellen , works in a similar way, though it’s a dative separable prefix reflexive verb:

 Sarah stellte sich ein Einhorn vor.
 (Sarah imagined a unicorn.)

-Where to Find Resources to Practice German Reflexive Verbs
+Where to Find Practice Resources

-Practice is the key to improvement, so check out these online resources for further instruction and practice exercises:
+Check out these online resources for further instruction and practice exercises:

 - Read Nancy Thuleen’s handout on German reflexive verbs and how they compare in English.
 For more examples of proper word order, see the bottom of her handout.